TOlsnes/ExcavatorDemo/README.md

 <h2>Improvements</h2>
 There is a LOT to improve on here.
 First of all i think as i got lazier with my coding it also got less and less optimized and way more code.
 Other than that the error handeling is probably obysmal.
 There was quite many errors i let copilot fix without fully understanding which came back to bite me in the butt.
 Finally i should probably add the unlockable gate (whcich i forgot) aswell as better audio integration including things like collision, scooping and dumping of materials.
 If it were to be played as an actual mini-game some explanatory UI should also be added, for example pop ups/guides telling you how the controlls work, i think it could function pretty well as a tutorial for a bigger game.

+<h2>Sources</h2>
+1. Use of goto in Collision world (i read that its bad to use goto but not if its inside of a nested loop): https://stackoverflow.com/questions/3517726/what-is-wrong-with-using-goto

+2. Collision detection in Collision world (especially the part that pushes the excavator away if its too close (288-314): https://gamedev.net/forums/topic/715956-aabb-collision/

+3. Convex hull collision (this one helped me visualize what everything actually ment when it came to collision) https://stackoverflow.com/questions/56912376/3d-collision-detection-convex-hull-vs-convex-hull-need-position-and-normal